VCDN-2025/prog6221-poe-part-1-ST10329226/README.md

     Please enter your name:
     James

-    Hello, John!
+    Hello, James!
 I'm here to help you learn about staying safe online.

     Here are some topics you can ask me about:
     - Password Safety